Reviews

 Now that we’ve looked at the best alternatives to Sundays For Dogs, you might be ready to make a change or have second thoughts about ditching Sundays.

-We still feed Sundays to Skye and Copper because we like the convenience of feeding air-dried food that doesn’t take up fridge or freezer space.
+We were still feeding Sundays to Skye and Copper up until recently because we like the convenience of feeding air-dried food that doesn’t take up fridge or freezer space.

-While it doesn’t require fridge or freezer space, we love that our Klee Kai dogs are still eating fresh food but just in air dried format.
+While it doesn’t require fridge or freezer space, we love that our Klee Kai dogs are still eating fresh food, just in an air-dried format.

-It’s great value, considering I pay $139.98 for a month’s supply of Sundays for my Alaskan Klee Kai.
+It’s a great value, considering I pay $218 for a month’s supply of Sundays for my Alaskan Klee Kai.

 Wrapping Up